lukkeutgens/Homelab/proxmox/installation.md

 Steps to take after the first installation

 ### 1. Repositories & Update
 I don't have an enterprise subscription so I need to change the repositories to get the latest updates.
 These are found under: `Datacenter -> node -> Updates -> Repositories`.

-Change the repositories
+Change the repositories:
 - Disable `https://enterprise.poxmox.com/debian/ceph-squid`
 - Disable `https://enterprise.proxmox.com/deboan/pve`
 - Add the **No subscription** repository `http://download.proxmox.com/debian/pve`